 9. Music editing requires that you pull down or “duck” the level of the music when the dialog arrives overtop.
 This can be done manually with clip automation, with track automation, or by “side chaining” a compressor so it watches the dialog track and dips the music whenever dialog appears.

-Getting all the levels correct in relation to one another is typically done in the “mixing” phase.
-Afterward, your sound will be sweetened and tailored to the specifics of its distribution medium.
+12. Mastering: Afterward, your sound will be sweetened and tailored to the specifics of its distribution medium (e.g. is this going to a theater, to the web, etc?).
 Mastering engineers have all manner of tricks up their sleeves for bringing out the best in your audio.
-One method I’m grateful someone showed me was a simple “Ultramaximizer” plugin.
-I’d describe it as “HDR” for audio in that it sort of takes everything and makes it hyperreal.
-You can definitely push it too far, but for what’s basically a one-slider master it’s not bad.
-This can be set as an end-of-chain limiter so nothing in the mix is allowed to exceed whatever limit you set (-.5 dB for example).
+Though many audio engineers would be shy to admit it, a simple “Ultramaximizer” plugin from Waves doesn’t do too bad a job of the sweetening part if handled carefully.
+I’d describe it as “HDR” for audio in that it sort of takes everything and makes it hyperreal, lifting subtle textures and frequencies to the forefront to make the sound more lively.
+You can easily push it too far, but for what’s basically a one-slider master it’s not bad.
+Again, I’d be crucified for saying it, but this is probably as close to easy mastering for the masses as I can suggest.
+This can also be set as an end-of-chain limiter so nothing in the mix is allowed to exceed whatever limit you set (-.5 dB for example).